 The biggest gripe consumers usually have with slate tiles are how porous it is.
 Practically all types of rock, slate included, absorb water.
 If you allow your slate tile to absorb water, it will begin to smell and eventually crack or damage.
 To prevent this, you’ll need to weather-proof the slate tile by applying a coat of wax to the surface about once a year.
 This will help repel any water that tries to seep its way into the pores of the slate.

 Just like any tile, slate will require cleaning once and a while.
 To clean it, simply run a mop with soapy water over it.
 This will remove any germs, mildew and dirt from the tile and keep it looking just as good as it did when you first installed it.
 Just remember to keep the tile waxed and water-proof before using any water or cleaning solution on it.

 Tile Factory Outlet has a great range of quality slate tiles at amazingly low prices.
-Visit them in their Sydney showroom or compare and buy tiles from their online store.
+Visit our showroom today or compare and buy tiles from our online store.